 Tip: Use the keyboard shortcut Ctrl + Tab to switch between open tabs in a document or web browser.

 4. A tab is a keyboard key that inserts a tab character or advances the cursor to other tab settings on a line.
 This key can also move between selectable items in a dialog box.
-The picture shows an example of what the tab key may look like on the keyboard.
+The picture shows an example of what the tab key looks like.

 5. A tab is a plastic piece used to enable/disable write-protection on floppy diskette drives.